[for occasional writing prompts and discussions, read and subscribe to my newsletter/ Substack, Spores From the Northwest, here.]

 A: There is not single right way to organize a manuscript–it should match your content/ goals!, but if it’s in poetry, I recommend checking out the gorgeously organized first books by Eduardo Corral (SLOW LIGHTNING), Kim Addonizio (THE PHILOSOPHER’S CLUB), and/or the book you admire most, or ones that most closely resemble the genre in which you are working.
 Map how it is laid out and consider if your work would fit into a similar arrangement/pattern, or not?
 There are also these resources:

 Q: I love listening to poets read.
-Where/how can I do that?
+Where/how can I do that, besides the podcasts you shared?

-A: Here are some great resources for POETRY AUDIO:
+A: Here are some other great resources for POETRY AUDIO:

 • I love visiting Linebreak.org to hear poets reading other poets’ poems.